sudomateo/website/content/gear/index.md

 Even though I work with computers I prefer physical writing to digital writing.
 Fountain pens are fun to write with and helped reignite my joy for writing.
-These LAMY safari pens are inexpensive and a popular choice for fountain pens users.
-I have a Yellow pen with a Fine nib filled with Ancient Copper ink and an Umbra pen Fine nib filled with Sherwood Green.
+These LAMY safari pens are inexpensive and a popular choice for fountain pen users.
+I have a Yellow pen with a Fine nib filled with Ancient Copper ink and an Umbra pen with a Fine nib filled with Sherwood Green ink.

 ### Platinum Plaisir Fountain Pen